Wildsong/docker-arcgis-server/README.md

 # docker-arcgis-server
-Builds an ESRI "ArcGIS Server Docker" image that runs on Ubuntu Server.
+Builds an ESRI "ArcGIS Server" Docker image that runs on Ubuntu Server.
-Inspired by the xzdbd/arcgisserver
+Inspired by the xzdbd/arcgisserver and others.

 This procedure facilitates my testing with an ESRI Developer license.
 I can quickly spin up a copy of ArcGIS Server on a local machine and test ideas.